fewprojects/letsdoit/README.md

 # Lets Do It

-Visit web site and refre4sh it again and again to see different backgrond color :
+Visit web site and refresh it again to see different backgrond color :
 [website](https://fewprojects.github.io/letsdoit/)